PHACDataHub/privacy_rac_demo/README.md

 for detecting and avoiding
 them may be superfluous, particularly if there are usability or computational efficiency costs associated with them.

+### Structural Isomorphism Has Costs at the Interface

+The basic premise of Blawx is that we can gain advantages in easy of writing and maintaining encodings by reducing the semantic gap between the rules and their digital form.
+However, the form of rules has downsides, and when you choose to adopt that form for your encoding, you adopt those downsides.

+As an example, in one case a user expressed their desired question as "what permits are required."
+Upon further examination, it became apparent that the user's actual question is "what am I obliged to do before I will be permitted to do something".
+Notably, laws are not organized into sections for who they oblige to do what.
+So converting that question into a question that can be posed in terms of the legislative text is going to take work, and it's going to take work on behalf of someone who understands the rule and the encoding, not merely the data interface.

+So the downside of the structural isomorphism in Blawx is that while an integrator may not need to know the rules in order to execute a query, they will need the help of someone who knows the rules in order to effectively formulate one.

+### Efficiency Depends on the Dependencies in the Law

+Blawx using s(CASP), which is a goal-directed execution of answer set programming system.
+What that means, in practice, is that Blawx will not consider facts or assumptions that it is not necessary to consider in order to find the answer or answers (and explanation or explanations) for the question posed.

+This has somewhat unanticipated effects when the user has multiple facts that they are interested in testing.
+If some of those facts are dependencies of others, they can all be answered by looking at the contents of the explanation.
+For example, if you want to know whether something is permitted, and you want to know more specifically whether it is permitted by a certain section of the law, you can ask Blawx whether it is permitted, and whether it was permitted by that certain section will appear inside the explanations, and can be determined from the answer to the same question.

+However, if you want to know whether or not one thing is permitted, and another is required, and the two things are not logically dependent on one another, and there is no third question on which they are both logically dependent, you will need to run two different queries against the Blawx encoding to find your answers.

+There are techniques that you can use inside Blawx to combine multiple independent queries into a single query, and still maintain the ability to see the explanations for each part.
+This can be done by creating a category in the test with attributes for each of the question's answers, creating an object in that category, then writing rules that set the values of those attributes based on the original queries, then conjunctively querying all the newly created attributes.
+This can also be used to allow the one query to return both positive and negative results, avoiding the need for multiple queries for that purpose, either.
+Unfortunately, that approach may be less efficient than running the queries separately, and may cause an unhelpful multiplication in the number of explanations returned for each answer.

+### Efficiency is Opaque

+While legally-trained subject matter experts can and have successfully used Blawx to generate code that correctly answers questions based on their understandings of the rules, code that correctly answers questions and code that does so efficiently are two different things.
+The factors that affect the efficiency of Blawx encodings can include things like what conditions are added to a rule, the order in which conditions are added to a rule, whether there are "unsafe" variables in a rule, whether a set of rules form a positive or negative loop, whether that loop has an even or odd number of negations, and more.

+In this sense, Blawx is a "leaky abstraction".
+It is intended to avoid the user from needing to know about the s(CASP) programming language underneath the hood, but in fact using it most effectively requires following rules that seem either entirely arbitrary, or require an understanding of the operational semantics of the s(CASP) language.

+That makes it very easy to write code that works, and very hard to write code that works fast.
+It is possible that there are gradations of training for using a tool like Blawx, and that later steps in the training process should address computational efficiency concerns.

 ## New and Unanswered Design Questions